gauravcodepro/gauravcodepro/README.md

 - **Prior to 2022, all the code I wrote was internally hosted by the research institutions/universities.**

 [**Work Attitude**](https://github.com/gauravcodepro/gauravcodepro/blob/main/mentality.md) and [**Professionalism**](https://github.com/gauravcodepro/gauravcodepro/blob/main/personality.md)
-- **Decisions and approaches/attempts not made in time have no value and importance.**.
+- **Decisions and communication not made in time have no value and importance.**.
 - I read scientific aptitude to increase my work potential for continous development.
 - Active in solving limitations and applicative person, proficient in developing new approaches for code development.
 - Extremely collaborative and open to supporting those who support me.